-Pursuant to Rule 14a-8 under the Exchange Act ("Rule 14a-8"), a stockholder who intends to present a proposal at our next annual meeting of stockholders (the "2022 Annual Meeting") and who wishes the proposal to be included in the proxy statement and form of proxy for that meeting must submit the proposal in writing no later than July 25, 2022, after which date such stockholder proposal will be considered untimely.
-Such proposal must be submitted on or before the close of business at our headquarters at 855 N. Wolfe Street, Suite 623, Baltimore, MD 21205, Attention: General Counsel.
+Pursuant to Rule 14a-8 under the Exchange Act ("Rule 14a-8"), a stockholder who intends to present a proposal at our next annual meeting of stockholders (the "2023 Annual Meeting") and who wishes the proposal to be included in the proxy statement and form of proxy for that meeting must submit the proposal in writing no later than the close of business on June 28, 2023 to our headquarters at 855 N. Wolfe Street, Suite 601, Baltimore, MD 21205, Attention: General Counsel.
+However, pursuant to Rule 14a-8, if the 2023 Annual Meeting is held on a date that is before November 14, 2023 or after January 13, 2024, then a stockholder proposal submitted for inclusion in our proxy statement and form of proxy for the 2023 Annual Meeting must be received by us a reasonable time before we begin to print and mail our proxy statement for the 2023 Annual Meeting.

-In addition, our Bylaws provide notice procedures for stockholders to nominate a person as a director and to propose business to be considered by stockholders at a meeting.
-Notice of a nomination or proposal must be delivered to at our headquarters at 855 N. Wolfe Street, Suite 623, Baltimore, MD 21205, Attention: General Counsel, not less than 60 days and not more than 90 days prior to the anniversary date of the immediately preceding annual meeting, or if the date of the annual meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of the preceding year's annual meeting, to be timely, notice by the stockholder must be so received not later than the close of business on the 10th day following the day on which notice of the date of the annual meeting was mailed or public disclosure of the date of the annual meeting is first given or made (which for this purpose shall include any and all filings of the Company made on the EDGAR system of the SEC or any similar public database maintained by the SEC), whichever first occurs.
-Accordingly, for our 2022 Annual Meeting, notice of a nomination or proposal must be delivered to us no later than October 30, 2022 and no earlier than September 30, 2022.
+Stockholders wishing to submit proposals to be presented directly at the 2023 Annual Meeting instead of by inclusion in next year's proxy statement must follow the notice procedures set forth in our Bylaws.
+Pursuant to our Bylaws, notice of a nomination or proposal must be delivered to at our headquarters at 855 N. Wolfe Street, Suite 601, Baltimore, MD 21205, Attention: General Counsel, not less than 60 days and not more than 90 days prior to the anniversary date of the immediately preceding annual meeting, or if the date of the annual meeting is advanced more than 30 days prior to or delayed by more than 30 days after the anniversary of the preceding year's annual meeting, notice by the stockholder must be so received not later than the close of business on the 10th day following the day on which notice of the date of the annual meeting was mailed or public disclosure of the date of the annual meeting is first given or made (which for this purpose shall include any and all filings of the Company made on the EDGAR system of the SEC or any similar public database maintained by the SEC), whichever first occurs.
+Accordingly, for our 2023 Annual Meeting, notice of a nomination or proposal must be delivered to us no later than October 15, 2023 and no earlier than September 15, 2023; provided, however, if and only if the 2023 Annual Meeting is not scheduled to be held between November 14, 2023 and January 13, 2024, to be timely, notice must be received not later than the close of business on the 10th day following the day on which notice of the date of the annual meeting was mailed or public disclosure of the date of the annual meeting is first given or made.
 Nominations and proposals also must satisfy other requirements set forth in the Charter and the Bylaws.
-To be eligible for inclusion in our proxy materials, stockholder proposals must also comply with the requirements of Rule 14a-8.
-If a stockholder fails to comply with the foregoing notice provision or with certain additional procedural requirements under SEC rules, the Company will have authority to vote shares under proxies we solicit when and if the nomination or proposal is raised at the annual meeting of stockholders and, to the extent permitted by law, on any other business that may properly come before the annual meeting of stockholders and any adjournments or postponements.
-The Chairman of the Board may refuse to acknowledge the introduction of any stockholder proposal n
+As discussed above, to be eligible for inclusion in our proxy materials, stockholder proposals must also comply with the requirements of Rule 14a-8.
+If a stockholder fails to comply with the foregoing notice provision or with certain additional procedural req